dh4rm4/A-Reasonably-Secure-Thinkpad/README.md

 ```

 ## Scripts
-Here are some useful script to automate and optimize tasks
+Here are some useful scripts to automate and optimize tasks

 **Shutdown Thinkpad**
 ```
 #!/bin/sh